PetitCoinCoin/advent-of-code/2025/comments.md

 Day 3 was fun.
 I knew in part 1 that there should be better than bruteforce, but went for it anyway.
 Well, I had to think this through in part 2 XD.

 Day 4 part 2 can probably be optimized (it runs in ~0.5 sec).
 But I got to use my new helpers, and I can use part 1 for part 2 with clean code, so I'm happy :)

+Meh.
+Poor choice of DS for day 5 part 1, and then, I struggled with the merge of the ranges.
+At least it's efficient.